aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

 ```

 With this setup we could explicitly pass the string `redis2` to the cache helper or facade to use the redis store that uses the `cache2` connection to access the redis server.

+## Key takeaways

+The way the caches connect to your application in Laravel are through cache stores specified in the config/cache.php file.

+Each cache store has an underlying driver.
+If the driver for a cache store is `redis` then the cache store will have a underlying connection that specifies the connection parameters of the redis server it will connect to.

+This connection should be set to one of the available connections in the `redis` driver array within the config/database.php file.